 Research indicates that young people rarely disclose child-on-child abuse and that if they do, it is likely to be to their friends.
-Therefore, we will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the school and what services they can contact for further advice.
+Therefore, the Trust will also educate pupils in how to support their friends if they are concerned about them, that they should talk to a trusted adult in the academy and what services they can contact for further advice.

-Any concerns, disclosures or allegations of child-on-child abuse in any form should be referred to the DSL using the child protection procedures as set out in this policy.
+Any concerns, disclosures or allegations of child-on-child abuse in any form should be referred to the DSL using the academy's child protection procedures as set out in this policy.
 Where a concern regarding child-on-child abuse has been disclosed to the DSL(s), advice and guidance will be sought from the Local Authority Safeguarding Hub and where it is clear a crime has been committed or there is a risk of crime being committed the Police will be contacted.

-Working with external agencies the school will respond to the unacceptable behaviour.
+Working with external agencies the academies will respond to the unacceptable behaviour.
 If a pupil's behaviour negatively impacts on the safety and welfare of other pupils, then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.

-Sexual Harassment, Sexual Violence and Harmful Sexual Behaviour

-The boundary between what is abusive and what is part of normal childhood or youthful experimentation can be blurred.
-The determination of whether behaviour is developmental, inappropriate or abusive will hinge around the related concepts of true consent, power imbalance and exploitation.
-Children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected to inappropriate, problematic, abusive and violent.
+Sexual Harassment, Sexual Violence and Harmful Sexual Behaviour exists on a wide continuum, ranging from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 This may include children and young people who exhibit a range of sexually problematic behaviour such as indecent exposure, obscene telephone calls, fetishism, bestiality and sexual abuse against adults, peers or children.
 Staff should be vigilant to: